Coca2302/Coca2302/README.md

 <summary>🔍 More about me</summary>
 <br>

-I'm a passionate developer with over [X years] of experience in [your field].
-I love solving complex problems and turning ideas into reality through elegant code.
-My journey in tech started when [brief story about how you started coding].
+I'm a passionate developer with over -2 years of experience in Computer vision.

-When I'm not coding, you'll find me [your hobbies/interests outside of coding].

 </details>